 Take a little bit of time to assure the group that this is a safe place to share.
-Try not to control the discussion, but be willing to take a more active role.
+Try not to control the discussion, but be willing to take a more active people who file for bankruptcy

 The goal here is to help the group begin to bond and understand that cancer affects almost everyone.
-By sharing their testimonies and experiences, everyone will begin to see the character and heart of those they are sitting next to.
+By sharing their testimonies and begin to see the character and heart of those they are sitting next to.